 This is another place in New England where you can visit both an outdoor water park and an amusement park.
 You’ll find Lake Compounce in Bristol, Connecticut, just about 25 minutes outside of Hartford.
 Two fun facts: Lake Compounce is Connecticut’s largest water park and the oldest continuously operating amusement park in North America!

-Kahuna Laguna Indoor Water Park (North Conway, New Hampshire (Currently closed due to fire)
+Kahuna Laguna Indoor Water Park in North Conway, New Hampshire (Currently closed due to fire)

 If you’re looking for a year-round indoor water park in New Hampshire look no further than Kahuna Laguna Indoor Water Park in North Conway.
 It’s located at the Red Jacket Mountain View Resort and has plenty of fun waiting for you and your family.
 There’s plenty of tubes, pools, slides, fountains, and more to explore at this fun resort.
 There’s even a hot tub where you can go to relax and an arcade where your kids can have some extra fun.
 This can be a fun getaway for the whole family, especially during the colder New England months.

-Wild Acadia Fun Park & Water Slides (Trenton, Maine)
+Wild Acadia Fun Park & Water Slides in Trenton, Maine

 If you’re looking for something to do during a trip to Cape Cod, add visiting Cape Codder Water Park to your list.
 This resort has an indoor/outdoor water park that will keep your family entertained for hours.
 High-speed water slides, waterfalls, a wave pool, and a whirlpool are just some of the incredible features this lovely water park has.
 You can even check out Beach Plum Spa if you’re in need of some relaxing.
 Talk about a win-win for everyone in your family!

 There are lots of great waterparks in New England, now you’ve just got to decide which one to head to first!

 - Summer in New England: 7 Awesome Trip Ideas